GabrieleRivi/Recommender-Systems-Challenge-2021-Polimi/README.md

 ## Methodology

 Most of the models come from the Course-Repository ([src](/src)), and our aim was to find the best scoring model by tuning and combining them with the techniques seen during the course.
-For the tuning, along with the Bayesian Search for the hyperparameters, a K-Fold tuner was implemented.
+For the tuning, along with the Bayesian Search for the hyperparameters, a K-Fold tuner was implemented ([KFOLD](/src/Evaluation/K_FoldEvaluator.py)).

+### Important Notes
+The repository is a bit messy, representing my mental state while working on it, being quarantined for more than 20 days during Christmas' Holidays and
+Winter Break ☃️